yashbrid03/Auth-Boilerplate/README.md

 4. `ForgetPass`: Manages password reset process ( reset link sent on email can only be used once. contains proper validation when wrong token is passed or token is expired)
 5. `Dashboard`: A protected route example
 6. `PrivateRoute`: A wrapper for protected routes
+7. `Profile`: Profile page to view, update and delete User (User must be logged in i.e. eg. Protected route)

 ### Redux